Skip to main content

 • The grant will also fund the remediation of contaminated land and groundwater at up to 10 distressed properties in historically disadvantaged communities.

-• DEQ also plans to complete and implement a statewide PFAS Strategic Action Plan to evaluate actions required to address PFAS in Oregon's air, land, and water resources.
+• DEQ also plans to complete and implement a statewide PFAS Strategic Plan to evaluate actions required to address PFAS in Oregon's air, land, and water resources.

 More information